Jordans Village Nursery School

 We offer afternoon sessions on Mondays and Wednesdays.
 Children may attend these sessions from 12noon to 3pm or combine them with morning sessions to provide childcare from 9am to 3pm.
 Children attending afternoon sessions bring a packed lunch to eat whilst at nursery.
 The curriculum is the same as in the morning sessions.

 Water is provided at all times for children to drink.
-A drink of water or milk is also provided at snack time along with various healthy food options such as raisins, bread sticks, carrot sticks, different fruits, cheese and crackers.
-Occasionally biscuits or cake may be offered.
-The actual choices vary each day.
+A drink of water or milk is also provided at snack time along with variety of healthy fruit and vegetables.
 Parents should inform nursery staff if their child has any special dietary requirements.

 When a child has a birthday, we celebrate by singing “Happy Birthday” and lighting our birthday candles.
 Some parents like to provide special treats (such as raisins), for all the children to celebrate their child’s birthday and these are always welcome - but we do not encourage parents to provide sweets.